nas5w/typeofnan-javascript-quizzes/content/questions/global-local-scopes/index.md

 <!-- explanation -->

-This will print out undefined and 10 rather than 5 and 10 since JavaScript always moves variable declarations (not initializations) to the top of the scope, making the code equivalent to:
+This will print out `undefined` and `10`.
+JavaScript will hoist the `var x` declaration within the function scope, but it will not hoist the initialization.
+The code is equivalent to:

 ```javascript
 var x = 5;